 How Fast Is Fiber Optic Internet?

 While it is more expensive to install than cable internet or DSL internet, fiber truly shines when it comes to speed.
 It's called Gigabit internet for a reason - fiber can deliver up to 1000Mbps.
-The real kicker is that because it's symmetrical, that means you're getting the same upload speeds as download - something other types of broadband internet providers cannot claim.
+The real kicker is that because it's symmetrical, that means you're getting the same upload speeds as download speeds - something other types of broadband internet providers cannot claim.

 That kind of speed makes high-demand tasks seems like child's play.
 You can download 25 songs in one second.
 Yes, one.
 HD movies can be beamed into your computer in under a minute.
 Online interactive gaming is made fluid, and cloud-based storage no longer requires long wait times for large files to upload.